Botanical name: Canna

 Planting depth to base of bulbs: just deep enough to cover with soil

 Spacing between bulbs: 12 inches

 Light requirements: sun is essential (full morning sun)

 Landscape uses: containers and borders

-Canna lilies are tender subtropical rhizomatous plants.
+Canna lilies (indian shot) are tender subtropical rhizomatous plants.
 Most often used in pots and containers, they are enjoying a resurgence in popularity as an important summer garden plant.
 Here, they are divided into three groups: tall, bronze-leaved varieties; tall, green-leaved varieties, and dwarf varieties.
 Their inflorescences are up to 5 inches across and their leaves are very decorative.
 Canna lilies will bloom longer when faded flowers are removed.